LeaVerou/lea.verou.me/blog/2023/eigensolutions/index.md

 A lot of product work in creator tools centers around either **reducing the floor, or increasing the ceiling** either of the tool as a whole, or of individual features.
-A product that combines a low floor with a high ceiling is the unicorn of low-code/no-code tools.
+A product that combines a low floor with a high ceiling is the unicorn of general purpose creator tools.

 ### Evaluating use case coverage: The Use Case Backlog